-Insofar as scientific proof does not exist, what is meant by the term ‘proof’ is in fact a sufficiency of data to support arriving at a given conclusion.
+Insofar as proof to 100% certainty does not exist, what is meant by the term ‘proof’ is in fact a sufficiency of data to support arriving at a given conclusion.
 ‘Evidence’ is simply the information and data, from which we form a conclusion.
 Whether it is ’sufficient’ is dependent on what we already know and what we are seeking to establish, relative to the models of empirical validation [cohort study vs. RCT].
 ‘Proof’ of causation is therefore entirely relative, and different levels of ’sufficiency’ may satisfy different purposes, where the ultimate standard of proof is the ability to make connections and conclusions from the available evidence.

 However, incorrect assumptions about causation together with methodological prejudice has generated a number of issues for nutrition science, and a dismissal of the processes through which we arrive at conclusions based on the evidence.
 Both of these issues will be discussed in this second part of this article.